The Plight of the Honey Bee

 With summer in full swing in Northern Michigan, the bees will be out in the fields pollinating this season’s crops like our iconic tart cherries and crisp fall apples.
 Bees play a crucial role as pollinators of foods from almonds to strawberries to tomatoes as well as cherries and apples.
 It’s tough to imagine not being able to enjoy these foods, but a distressing worldwide decline in bee numbers behooves us to consider what life would be like without them.

 Are those pesky, stinging insects really that important?
 Consider that about a third of our foods, some 100 key crops, rely on these insects and that bees contribute more than $15 billion to U.S. crop production.
 But bees are dying at an alarming rate.
-The winter of 2012-2013 showed an average loss of 45% of U.S. hives, and a total loss of 31% of commercial hives.
+Beekeepers all over the United States are still reporting troubling colony losses – as high as 45 percent annually.

 Stop by Oryana throughout the month of June and learn more about the plight of the bees and the valuable work they do throughout the world.